 Her Excellency Tan Sri Dr Noorul Ainur Mohd Nur, Secretary General, Ministry of Higher Education, Malaysia, gave an overview of the Malaysian Higher Education landscape, home to 1.2 million students.

-She said: “Malaysia’s gross enrolment ratio in 2016 of 44 per cent is higher than most of the ASEAN countries and higher than the world average of 37 per cent.
+She said: “Malaysia’s gross enrolment ratio in 2016 of 44% is higher than most of the ASEAN countries and higher than the world average of 37 per cent.
 We are very proud of our success stories on the global front.”
 Malaysia’s higher education system was ranked 25th out of 50 countries globally, she added.

 His Excellency Vongthep Arthakaivalvatee, Deputy Secretary General for Socio-Cultural Community at ASEAN, addressed the plenary, He said: “These issues depend heavily on international cooperation as much as national action.
 We need to make sure our education system is marked by quality, credibility and innovation.”